sudipmondalcse/Popt-RSF/README.md

 *********************

 ***To start a run :*** <br/>
-bvhgjhjh.py for RSF

-gfhg.py & gg.py for Popt-RSF
+rsf_default _and_optimized.py for RSF and Popt-RSF
  <br/>